 The hematocrit, the ratio of red blood cells to the volume of blood, is usually about three times the hemoglobin level.
 E.g. If the amount of hemoglobin is 17, the hematocrit will be 51.

 Long-term control of blood glucose levels can be done by measuring the amount of HbA1c.
 Samples are needed to directly measure this, as blood sugar levels can vary greatly throughout the day.
 HbA1c is the result of the reaction of hemoglobin A to glucose.
 HbA1c is high when glucose is high.
 As this reaction is slow, the ratio of HbA1c represents the average of glucose levels in the blood over the half-life (50–55 days) of red blood cells.
 A ratio of 6.0 percent or less of HbA1c is considered to be a good long-term control of glucose, while greater than 7.0 percent.
-The level of is considered insufficient control.
+The level is considered insufficient control.
 This test is especially useful for patients with diabetes.

-Functional magnetic resonance imaging machine uses this signal from deoxyhemoglobin, which is sensitive to magnetic fields.
+A functional magnetic resonance imaging machine uses this signal from deoxyhemoglobin, which is sensitive to magnetic fields.

 Other oxygen binding proteins

 - Myoglobin – is found in the muscle tissue of many vertebrates, including humans.
 It gives a clear red or dark gray color to the muscular tissue.
-It is similar to hemoglobin in composition and chain, but is a monomer rather than a tetramer, which lacks the cooperative binding property.
+It is similar to hemoglobin in composition and chain but is a monomer rather than a tetramer, which lacks the cooperative binding property.
 It is used to store oxygen rather than to store it.

-- Hemocyanin – the second most common oxygen-carrying protein found in nature, occurs in the blood of many arthropods and molluscs.
+- Hemocyanin – the second most common oxygen-carrying protein found in nature, occurs in the blood of many arthropods and mollusks.
 Instead of iron heme groups, it uses copper prosthetic groups and when oxidized it looks blue.

 - Vanabin – also known as vanadium chromagen, are found in the blood of sea skirts and are thought to use the rare metal vanadium as their oxygen bonding prosthetic group.

-- Erythrocruorin – found in many anelids, including earthworms, it is a large free-flowing blood protein that consists of dozens or possibly hundreds of iron and heme-bound protein subunits in a single protein complex with a molecular weight of more than 3.5 million daltons.
+- Erythrocruorin – found in many annelids, including earthworms, it is a large free-flowing blood protein that consists of dozens or possibly hundreds of iron and heme-bound protein subunits in a single protein complex with a molecular weight of more than 3.5 million daltons.
 Is more.

 - Leghemoglobin – In legume plants, such as alfalfa or soybeans, the nitrogen-stabilizing bacteria of root nitrogen are protected by this iron heme-containing oxygen-binding protein.
 The specific enzyme protected is nitrogenase, which in the presence of free oxygen Nitrogen is unable to decompose the gas.

-- Coboglobin – Porphyrin based on a synthesized cobalt.
+- Coboglobin – Porphyrin based on synthesized cobalt.
 Coboprotein looks colorless when oxygenated, but yellow in veins.